guihome-diaz/training/docker/docker_training.md

 Process to showcase _docker exec_:
 * Get Redis server
-* By default the Redis server does NOT include the `redis-cli` command
+* By default, the Redis server does NOT include the `redis-cli` command
 * Manually execute a new process inside the Redis server

 ```bash